PMR2/pmr2.buildout/README.rst

 Once you create a new workspace, you can view the sharing tab.
 If you have other users created you can grant them permissions to push to the workspace.
-As admin you should be able to push changes in without issues from an existing Mercurial repository.
+As admin you should be able to push changes in without issues from an existing Mercurial repository, or clone from new workspaces from which you can ``hg clone`` with.